 |Zone H - Quarterly Permit||$150.00 per quarter|

 |Zone J||First two free, $40 per year for additional|

 All residential parking zones allow two-hour parking without a permit during designated times.
 All zones are posted with signs indicating when the two-hour parking limit is enforced.
 With an appropriate residential parking permit, you may park beyond the posted time limits.
-Please note that the maximum number of permits issued is five (5) for properties in Zones A, E, F, G, and J. Eugene City Code allows up to five unrelated persons to live in a residence.
+Please note that the maximum number of permits issued is five (5) for properties in Zones A, E, F, G, and J.

 Free visitor Guest Permits are available to eligible zone residents, whether or not you have an active residential parking permit.
 Guest Permits are applied for and issued online, and can be requested up to 5 days in advance and issued for durations of up to 3 days.
 Guest permit issuance is subject to eligibility requirements and availability.

 Guest Permit FAQ

 - How do I get a guest permit?